Roy Lassiter

-Roy Lee Lassiter (born March 9, 1969) is an American former professional soccer player. who played as a forward.
-He played the first few years of his professional career in Costa Rica.
-He returned to the United States to play in Major League Soccer when that league was launched in 1996, and from 1996 to 1999 he was one of the most prolific goal scorers in MLS.
-Lassiter served as the assistant coach of MLS Next Pro club Houston Dynamo 2.
-On Thursday, June 15, 2023, Lassiter was named Head Coach of Carolina Core FC.
+Roy Lee Lassiter (born March 9, 1969) is an American former professional soccer player and head coach of Denton Diablos FC in USL League Two.

+Lassiter played as a forward, spending the first four years of his professional career in Costa Rica.
+He returned to the United States to play for the Tampa Bay Mutiny in Major League Soccer (MLS) when the league was launched in 1996, winning the inaugural MLS Golden Boot with 27 goals.
+Lassiter played eight seasons in MLS, followed by a single season each in the USL A-League and Premier Development League, before retiring in 2004.

+Lassiter began his managerial career in 2017 as the head coach of National Premier Soccer League side Kitsap Soccer Club.
+He served as the assistant coach of MLS Next Pro club Houston Dynamo 2 from 2022 to 2023 before leading Carolina Core FC in 2024.
+On March 5, 2026, he was announced as the head coach of the Denton Diablos.

 He is the father of Ariel Lassiter, who plays for Portland Timbers of MLS.

 Early life and education

 Lassiter was born in Washington, D.C., but grew up in Raleigh, North Carolina where he attended Athens Drive High School.
-He was the North Carolina State 4-A Player of the Year as a senior and a high school All-American.
+He was the NCHSAA 4A State Player of the Year as a senior and a high school All-American.
 That year, he led his high school soccer team to the state championship while scoring a state record 47 goals.
-He also played for a local youth club, 69 Raleigh Rockets, which beat to the LaJolla Nomads 3–0, Roy scored all three goals, in the 1986 Noitis National Club Championship Cup.
-Lost in the 1986 Southern Regional Finals, in Plano TX, to the Dallas Titans 3–2, before the McGuire Cup.
-Lassiter attended Lees-McRae College in 1987, won the D3 National Championship 1988.
-He then transferred to North Carolina State University in 1989, where he was a 1991 First Team All-ACC and All South.
+He also played for a local youth club, the Raleigh Rockets.

+Lassiter attended and played soccer at Lees-McRae College before transferring to North Carolina State University, where he was a 1991 First-Team All-ACC and All South.